Rahul-DS25M008/painting_restoration_eval/docs/model_audit_notes.md

 The central model-audit conclusion is:

 > No pretrained model should be treated as a ground-truth painting restoration system.
-The research contribution is the evaluation framework that exposes where models succeed, fail, hallucinate, smooth texture, or become uncertain.
+The research contribution is the evaluation framework that exposes where models succeed, fail, hallucinate, smooth texture, alter brushstroke-like directional structure, or become uncertain.